Uncategorised

 Synchronized Skating Lift

-An action in which the skater(s) is(are) lifted/elevated to any height either by the lifting skaters or by the lifted skater(s) themselves using body support from other skaters and is counted as a lift when a skater is held off the ice for more than three seconds.
+An action in which the skater(s) is(are) lifted to any height either by the lifting skaters or by the lifted skater(s) themselves using body support from other skaters and is counted as a lift when a skater is held off the ice for more than three seconds.

-• Group lift used in synchronized skating is an action in which one or more skater(s) is(are) elevated to any height by two or more skaters and set down and at least one skate of the lifting skater is on the ice at all times.
+• Group lift used in synchronized skating is an action in which one or more skater(s) is (are) lifted and sustained to any height by two or more skaters.
+A lifting skater must have at least one skate on the ice at all times.

 • Acrobatic lifts are moves in which the skater is held only by either the blade(s), foot(feet) or leg(s) and is swung around or is held in a sustained vertical position with the head down.
 These lifts are illegal in competition.